stla/jsTreeR/cran-comments.md

 ## Release summary

 This is a resubmission.
-I removed the LICENSE file, as requested by the CRAN team.
-I added copies of the license agreements of the components used by the package in the README file.
+I moved the copies of the license agreements of the components used by the package from the 'README.md' file to the 'LICENSE.note' file.
 I did not change anything else.

 ## Test environments